Check out these Navy SEAL recommended swim fins for diving and swimming in the pool and open water.

 Question: What brand of dive mask do Navy SEALs use?
 They use a variety of dive mask but U.S. Divers is one brand used.

 Question: Do SEALs use snorkels?
 Yes; SEALs Instructors use snorkels at times, especially when observing and working with trainees in the dive tower or pool.
-I never really used a snorkel unless I was swimming and looking for lobsters.
+I never really used a snorkel unless I was swimming along a reef and looking for lobsters.

 We like the U.S. Divers High Cut Diving Boot for every day diving work.